TBMath/Python-Tirtha/README.md

 # Python Projects
-This is all the python project I'e done.
+This is all the python project I've done.